 - Address financial regulations during a patient visit, by generating an Advance Beneficiary Notice (ABN) and collecting prepayment.

-- Apply QA and QC throughout the entire billing cycle with a fully inclusive audit trail.
+- Apply QA and QC throughout the entire RCM cycle with a fully inclusive audit trail.

 - Apply machine learning to relevant data and drive continuous process improvement.

 - Employ high-visibility components such as real-time workflow queues for each lab role.

 - Create detailed statistical reports to monitor trends, key performance indicators, and benchmarks within the operation, all from the convenience of an inclusive informatics platform.